Dhivyanandhini-Thangavelu/M2_EmbSys/0_Case study/case study_2/README.md

 * It stores the instructions and data required by the microcontroller.
 * It acts as a communication medium between components for data transfer.

+### Display:
+* It is a flat display technology, stands for "Liquid Crystal Display," which is generally used in computer monitors, instrument panels, cell phones, digital cameras, TVs, laptops, tablets, and calculators.
+* It is a thin display device that offers support for large resolutions and better picture quality.